 You (or your family) may not receive any benefit, inducement or arrangement such as cash, clothing, cars, improper expenses, transportation, gifts or loans to encourage you to sign a National Letter of Intent or attend an NCAA college.

-Letters from coaches, faculty members and students (but not boosters) aren't permitted until the conclusion of your sophomore year in high school.
+Letters from coaches, faculty members and students (but not boosters) aren't permitted until September 1 at the beginning of your junior year.

 Telephone Calls